doohee323/tz-docker-registry/README.md

 	Username: admin Password: shipyard
 ```

-* use docker registry on vagrant from other machine
+* Use docker registry on vagrant from other machine
 ```
   - On host server of vagrant
 	1. virtualbox network setting